 "What do you think is - " he started but was cut off by a loud deep roar that shook not only the cavern but our very bones.
 I heard Betty said something but I was in no state to notice.

 Everyone stood still, not taking a breath.
 We looked at each other and came to a similar conclusion.
 It would be extremely foolish to enter the cave.
 Whatever was inside, even its fart would be the death of us.
 Our hesitation lasted for a bit, but when the ground shook with the steps of the creature inside making its way out, we took off for the level entrance without a second thought.
-Carol… she could take care of herself.
-She was a scout for a reason.
-She was the best of us at hiding and running.
+Carol...
+She could take care of herself.
+She was a Scout for a reason.
+She was the best of us at hiding, evading and running away.
 We all rationalized the situation in our minds.

-After a while of sustained sprinting, I looked back and saw Carol running out of the trees.
+After a while of sustained sprinting, I stopped.
 I was at the very end of our group.
 Running was not my forte; and even with increase stats, I was the slowest and close to winded.
+I glanced back to see Carol running out of the trees.
 I waved at Carol.
-She didn’t wave back.
-Instead, she screamed at me to run faster.
-Her eyes were wild.
+She didn't wave back.
+Instead, she screamed at me to run faster, her eyes wild.
 I did not want to know what she saw in that cave; but my eyes were drawn to the entrance anyway.
 I saw a brownish reptilian head poking out, glaring at Carol as she headed our way.
-The head was not unlike the Sobeks, but its edges were more pronounced.
+The head was not unlike the crocodiles, but its edges were more pronounced.
 The head came out, followed by a long neck.
 The brown color shifted in the sunlight, and I saw that they were scaled.
 A clawed hand the size of my torso grabbed the cave entrance where I stood not long ago.
 The monster walked out, huge bat-like wings followed.
 It let out another terrifying roar that even at this distance made me want to shit myself.
 Then with a flap of its appendages, it took to the sky.